foreseecode/verint-xm-sdk-ios-samples/README.md

 Features:

-* A Survey Management survey triggered by a "significant event" count and a "page views".
-The user will become eligible to receive an invitation once a configured thresholds are met.
+* A Survey Management survey triggered by a "significant event" count and a "page views" count.
+The user will become eligible to receive an invitation once the configured thresholds are met.
 See configuration file to check the thresholds.
 * A Survey Management survey triggered by a "name".
-Survey will be presented each time, ignoring the configured criteria thresholds (viz. without checking the eligibility).
+Survey will be presented each time, ignoring the configured criteria thresholds (i.e. without checking the eligibility).
-* The "significant event" count can be incremented using a button in the app.
 * An in-line custom invite.
 Custom invite triggered by a "significant event" count and a "page views".
 See configuration file to check the thresholds.
+* The "significant event" count can be incremented using a button in the app.
-* Localisation of invites/survey.
+* Localization of invites/survey.
 This app supports invite text overrides for Spanish, French, German, and Portuguese and can show surveys in English, French, and Spanish.
 Change your device's language setting to view invites/surveys in another language.

 ## BasicSample
 This sample project demonstrates a basic implementation of the Verint's Survey Managment features.